LinhHoManh/HW1-Elevator_Linh_HM/README.md

 - [x] Suggest the improvements to make on the control interface.
 Sketch your solution.
 And justify your design decisions.
     + The problem is feedback.
 I suggest to improve the feedback to users such as: notify users whether the door is closing or opening; notify users whether a desired floor is reached; time estimation for each floor

+- [x] Design and implement interactive features (see demo) link
+  + Buttons assigned the floors are placed vertically
+  + Feed back to elevator users by changing the color.
+Green for the floors,
+- [x] Design and implement user feedback (see demo) link

+## Implementation Design

+ + Web editor: https://editor.p5js.org/ (P5 is developed in JavaScript environment, having the corresponding libraries to ControlP5 which is developed in Java and no longer support to have a render in html)